 Table of Contents

 Communication and Family Engagement

 Health and Safety

 EUFSD Promoting Behaviors that Reduce Spread

+Return to School after Illness

 Facilities

 Nutrition

 Transportation

 Social-Emotional Well-being

 Contacting EUFSD Clinical Staff

 School Schedules

-VIRTUAL LESSON DESIGN
+VIRTUAL LESSON DESIGN (ONLY WHEN REQUIRED)

-GRADING

 FAMILY RESOURCES AND STUDENT EXPECTATIONS

 Where to Go with Questions

 Important Numbers

 Budget and Fiscal

 Attendance and Chronic Absenteeism

 Technology and Connectivity

-manufation and recognition

 Teaching and Learning

-Remote/Hybrid Instruction

-Remote/Hybrid Instruction

-Remote/Hybrid Instruction Grades 2-6

-Remote/Hybrid Instruction Grades 2-6 Grades 7-12

-Remote/Hybrid Instruction Grades 2-6 Grades 7-12 Special Education
+Special Education

-Remote/Hybrid Instruction Grades 2-6 Grades 7-12 Special Education Requirements for Special Education

-Remote/Hybrid Instruction Grades 2-6 Grades 7-12 Special Education Requirements for Special Education English Language Learners
+Requirements for Special Education

-Remote/Hybrid Instruction Grades 2-6 Grades 7-12 Special Education Requirements for Special Education English Language Learners Requirements
+English Language Learners

-Remote/Hybrid Instruction Grades 2-6 Grades 7-12 Special Education Requirements for Special Education English Language Learners Requirements Federal Guidance
+Requirements

+Federal Guidance

-The closure of New York State schools came as a response to both a statewide and regional emergency.
-The reopening of schools must be coordinated with clear and common criteria throughout the state.
-Schools do not have public health experts on staff.
-New York State health officials should set clear (test data driven) criteria to reopen so that county health officials are not operating under differing assumptions or operating principles.
+As with last year, the opening of the 2021-2022 school year must be coordinated with clear and common criteria throughout the state.
+Schools do not have public health experts on staff and therefore, we rely on the valuable guidance we receive from our local health experts to set clear (test data driven) criteria to open for 100% in person learning.
+This planning process is in coordination with our county health department to ensure that our district is not operating under differing assumptions or operating principles.

 The Elmsford Union Free School District's primary commitment is to the students and families we serve.
 Our priority must be keeping them safe.
-When the 2020-2021 school year begins, on-campus school will look much different than previous years due to COVID-19 and the health and safety measures that continue to evolve.
-This School Reopening Plan will define clear guidance for the reopening of our schools and aligns with the regulations developed in collaboration with NYSDOH and the NYS Education Department.
+When the 2021-2022 school year begins, with 100% in person learning, we will continue to employ our previous years' COVID-19 layered risk mitigation and the health and safety measures.
+This revised plan (08/25/2021) defines clear guidance for our schools that intends to ensure that students and employees feel comfortable and safe returning to school campuses.
+Our plan incorporates recommendations and guidance from the Centers for Disease Control and Prevention (CDC), New York State Education Department (NYSED), and Westchester County Department of Health.